chicio/chicio.github.io/src/posts/2021-06-06-ddd-dictionary.md

   requires an high commitment in terms of shared agreement between the teams.
 * Customer-Supplier: as the name implies, the teams work in a “customer supplier” way.
 It’s important that the supplier understand the real needs of its customer in order to avoid an evolution of the model not needed by the customer.
-* Conformist: one of the team from in a relation conforms to the existing model of another team in another bounded context.
+* Conformist: - Conformist: a team will integrate with a very large and complex model that is already well established by another team.
 * Anticorruption layer: a translation layer is created between the communication of teams from different bounded context.
 In this way the teams that receive the information could adapt them based on the their specific business needs.
 It should be used whenever possible.